 I am an art historian, editor, writer, and educator whose research focuses on contemporary political, activist, and socially engaged public art.
-My recent PhD in Art History from the Graduate Center, CUNY, examines Joseph Beuys’ concept of “social sculpture” as a model for public art in the United States during the Reagan-Bush era.
-Publications on my research have appeared in Public Art Dialogue (2013) and Seismopolite Journal of Art and Politics (2016), and I have lectured widely including at Zeppelin Universität, University of Virginia, and Decad, Berlin.
+My recent PhD in art history from the Graduate Center, CUNY, examines Joseph Beuys’s concept of social sculpture as a model for socially engaged art.
+This is also the topic of my new book, co-edited with Karen van den Berg and Philipp Kleinmichel, The Art of Direct Action: Social Sculpture and Beyond (Sternberg Press, 2019).
+Publications on my research have appeared in Public Art Dialogue, Seismopolite Journal of Art and Politics, and FIELD, and I have lectured widely, including at Zeppelin Universität, University of Virginia, Pratt Institute, and Decad, Berlin.

 I have taught at CUNY’s Hunter College, Kingsborough Community College, and City College, and curated numerous public art projects and events in New York.
 Alongside my position as a Provost’s Fellow in the Arts in the Center for the Humanities at the Graduate Center, CUNY, I am the author of Peter Halley’s catalogue raisonné (JRP|Ringer, 2019) and work as a freelance editor in Washington, DC.

 In my spare time, I run a midcentury furniture restoration business (@themodernist_us).